Thomas-Marchand/master-calendar-viewer/README.md

 # Master Calendar Viewer

 This project was created to provide students with a faster, more responsive, and mobile-friendly alternative to the official university web calendar.
-The original calendar, while functional, can be slow to load and difficult to navigate on a phone.
-This viewer solves that by pre-processing the public calendar data and displaying it in a clean, dark-mode interface.
+The original calendar, while functional, can be slow to load and difficult to navigate on a phone, especially with limited connectivity.
+This viewer solves that by efficiently pre-processing the public calendar data and displaying it in a clean, dark-mode interface.

 The official calendar, which is the source of all data displayed here, can be found at: **[cal.ufr-info-p6.jussieu.fr](https://cal.ufr-info-p6.jussieu.fr/master/)**